mjholder/DashMetrics/README.md

 -u        The username for accessing the database.
           Default username is 'root'.
 -p        The password for accessing the database.
--d        The name of the database (Required)
+-d        The name of the database.
+Default is sdiag.
+-c        Specify a path to load a custom config.json.
 -h        Displays this message and quits.
 ```
 When viewing the dash, the "All Points" graph is disabled by default due to it's tendencies to take a while to load/update.